Vermont Vows: Showers in the Forecast

 Acknowledge all gifts with a handwritten thank-you note, even if you've already thanked the giver in person.
 Most people expect a thank-you note when they give a gift.
 Sending one ensures that no one is left offended or left wondering whether their gift was ever received.
 Just think of it as good practice for all those wedding-present thank-yous, as well as a chance to buy some chic new note cards!

 The Etiquette of Multiple Showers

-Article originally appeared in Vermont Vows Spring/Summer 2008
+This article originally appeared in Vermont Vows Spring/Summer 2008.